CiscoTestAutomation/pyats/docs/manifest/schema.rst

               # by default, the command is inferred from the 'type'
               # e.g. easypy command: pyats run job

-    # definition of runtime for the related script
+    # definition of runtimes for the related script
     # (optional)
     runtimes:
         <name>:  # name of the runtime, e.g. venv